 For more information, visit the College Policies Procedures,Practices and Guidelines webpage then click on the Academic Administration side tab and search for the document entitled “Clearance of Academic Deficiency”.

-You will be discontinued from the program if you have two failed courses in a level, or fail additional courses while on academic probation.
-You will also be discontinued if you fail the same course twice
+You will be discontinued from the program if you have three failed courses, or fail additional courses while on academic probation.
+You will also be discontinued if you fail the same course twice.